 Strategy (1) is usually not too hard.
 Most projects start out with one main forum: a general discussion mailing list, on which feature ideas, design questions, and coding problems can all be hashed out.
-Everyone involved with the project is on the list.
+Everyone involved with the project is in that forum.
 After a while, it usually becomes clear that the list has evolved into several distinct topic-based sublists.
 For example, some threads are clearly about development and design; others are user questions of the "How do I do X?" variety; maybe there's a third topic family centered around processing bug reports and enhancement requests; and so on.
 A given individual, of course, might participate in many different thread types, but the important thing is that there is not a lot of overlap between the types themselves.
-They could be divided into separate lists without causing harmful balkanization, because the threads rarely cross topic boundaries.
+They could be divided into separate forums without causing harmful balkanization, because the threads rarely cross topic boundaries.

 Strategy (2) is an ongoing process, lasting the lifetime of the project and involving many participants.
 Of course it is partly a matter of having up-to-date documentation (see the section called “Documentation”) and making sure to point people there.
 But it is also much more than that; the sections that follow discuss this strategy in detail.

 Use those archives as much as possible, and as conspicuously as possible.
 Even when you know the answer to some question off the top of your head, if you think there's a reference in the archives that contains the answer, spend the time to dig it up and present it.
 Every time you do that in a publicly visible way, some people learn for the first time that the archives are there, and that searching in them can produce answers.
 Also, by referring to the archives instead of rewriting the advice, you reinforce the social norm against duplicating information.
 Why have the same answer in two different places?
 When the number of places it can be found is kept to a minimum, people who have found it before are more likely to remember what to search for to find it again.
-Well-placed references also contribute to the quality of search results in general, because they strengthen the targeted resource's ranking in Internet search engines.
+Well-placed references also contribute to improving search results, because they strengthen the targeted resource's ranking in Internet search engines.